barryguvenkaya/GoLogic/README.md

 # Virtual Vending Machine

+## Technical Track

+This project was completed as part of the back-end track of the technical specification provided.
+As such, it focuses on building a robust and well-documented API, following best practices in API design, documentation, and testing.

 ## Introduction

 This project implements a virtual vending machine using **Clean Architecture** and **CQRS** principles.
 It allows users to browse a list of products, deposit balance, and purchase items.
 Users can then view their purchased items and receive change if applicable.